-Current AU recognition methods typically include a supervised learning, and thus requires fully AU-annotated facial images.
-Since AUs describe local and subtle facial changes, AU labels are usually provided by AU-coding experts.
-Manual annotating of AUs is time-consuming and error prone.
-Compared to AU, facial expressions describe global facial behaviors.
-They can be annotated more quickly and accurately by non-experts.
-Furthermore, there exist strongly dependencies between expressions and AUs due to the underlying facial structures and facial muscle movement patterns.
+Current AU recognition methods typically include supervised learning, and thus require fully AU-annotated facial images.
+Since AUs describe subtle local facial changes, AU labels typically must be provided by experts.
+Manual annotation of AUs is time consuming and prone to error.
+Facial expressions, on the other hand, describe global facial behaviors.
+They can be annotated quickly and accurately, even by non-experts.
+There are strong dependencies between facial expressions and AUs due to underlying facial structures and muscle movement patterns.
+The emotional facial action coding system (EMFACS) [17] lists emotion-related AU combinations.
 For example, people typically show happiness by raising their cheeks and stretching their mouths [16].
-The emotional facial action coding system (EMFACS) [17] lists emotion-related AU combinations.
-Prkachin et al. [18] found that pain intensity can be inferred from the combination of several AUs (i.e., AU4, AU6, AU7, AU9, AU10 and AU43).
-In addition to strong dependencies between expressions and AUs, dependencies among AUs should not be ignored.
-For example, when AU1 appears, AU2 appears with a high probability, and vice versa.
-While when AU12 appears, AU15 rarely appears, and vice versa [19].
-We refer to these as domain knowledge, which may be leveraged in weakly supervised AU classifier learning from facial images with expression annotations, but without AU labels.
+Prkachin et al. [18] found that pain intensity can be inferred from the combination of several AUs (i.e., AU4, AU6, AU7, AU9, AU10, and AU43).
+There are also dependencies among AUs.
+For example, when AU1 appears, AU2 is also highly likely to be present, and vice versa.
+AU12 and AU15 are rarely seen concurrently [19].
+Weakly supervised AU classifier learning can leverage this domain knowledge using facial images with expression annotations, but not AU labels.

-Two tasks, i.e., AU recognition from facial images and face synthesis given AUs, are emerged in dual forms.
-They have intrinsic connections with each other, since they can form a closed loop [20].
-However, current AU recognition from facial images and face synthesis given AUs are studied separately.
-To the best of our knowledge, few works train the models of two dual tasks jointly, and utilize their connections.
-Inspired by dual learning from natural language translation proposed by He et al. [20], we propose a novel weakly supervised dual learning mechanism to train facial action unit classifiers from expression-annotated images and a face synthesis model given AUs simultaneously.
-Specifically, when one iteration beginning, one feature vector is inputted to the AU classifier and converted to the middle AU output.
-AU evaluation model gives the first objective term according to the degree of consistence between the predicted AUs and domain knowledge.
+Two tasks, i.e., AU recognition from facial images and face synthesis given AUs, emerge in dual form.
+They are intrinsically connected, forming a closed loop [20].
+Despite this connection, current research studies the two tasks separately.
+To the best of our knowledge, few works leverage their duality to jointly train the models of the two tasks.
+Inspired by He et al.’s work [20] on dual learning from natural language translation, we propose a novel weakly supervised dual learning mechanism to simultaneously train facial action unit classifiers from expression-annotated images and a face synthesis model given AUs.
+Specifically, when an iteration commences, one feature vector is inputted to the AU classifier and converted to the middle AU output.
+The AU evaluation model gives the first objective term according to the degree of consistency between the predicted AUs and the domain knowledge.
 The face generator generates the face from the predicted AU labels.
-This step produces the second objective term that is the log likelihood of the original face given the synthetic face.
+This step produces the second objective term: the log likelihood of the original face given the synthetic face.
 We train the two tasks simultaneously by maximizing the total objective.
 The training process is shown as Figure 1.
-Before the dual learning process, we train the AU evaluation model from the domain knowledge including three kinds of AU conditional probability (introduced in Section III-A1).
-We sample the pseudo AU labels from the summarized domain knowledge.
-After that, a restricted boltzmann machine (RBM) model is used to capture the label distribution from pseudo AU data, and the likelihood of AU labels is used as the first objective term.
+Before the dual learning process, the AU evaluation model is trained from the domain knowledge, considering three kinds of AU conditional probability (introduced in Section III-A1).
+We sample the pseudo-AU labels from the summarized domain knowledge.
+After that, a restricted Boltzmann machine (RBM) model is used to capture the label distribution from pseudo-AU data, and the likelihood of AU labels is used as the first objective term.

 The rest of the paper is organized as follows.
-In Section 2, we introduce the related works on dual learning and AU recognition.
-In Section 3, we propose our dual AU learning method and the learning of AU evaluation model from domain knowledge.
+In Section 2, we review related works on dual learning and AU recognition.
+In Section 3, we propose our dual AU learning method and the model for learning AU evaluation from domain knowledge.
 In Section 4, sufficient experiments are conducted on three databases annotated with AUs and expressions simultaneously.
 The last section concludes our paper.